For SaaS teams without a QA hire

 Stop guessing which bug is real.

-Connect Gmail, paste a staging URL, and watch the agent reproduce a bug — as soon as we open access.
+Connect Gmail, paste a staging URL, and watch the agent reproduce a bug — then watch it get faster the next time.
+As soon as we open access.

 Free during early access.
 No credit card.